 A merger between Enron and Dynegy is a positive move for both companies and an exciting opportunity for our employees and customers.
 The deal will bring together two major forces in the energy marketplace; provide outstanding market reach; leverage industry experience; and create financial strength.

-Are Dynegy and Enron now one company?
+Is Dynegy and Enron now one company?

 The merger is not expected to be complete before third quarter 2002.
-Until that time we will continue to deal with one another on a commercial level as competitors, just as we have done in the past.
-In general, this means that we cannot share commercial information, coordinate commercial behavior, agree on prices, etc. We will act towards Dynegy the same way that we would act toward any other competitor.

-Who is Dynegy?
+Until that time we will continue to work independently, , just as we have done in the past.
+In general, this means that we cannot share commercial information, coordinate commercial behavior, agree on prices, etc. Who is Dynegy?

-Dynegy Inc., headquartered in Houston and formed in 1985, is one of the world’s premier energy merchants and power generator in North America, the United Kingdom and Continental Europe.
-A Fortune 100 company, Dynegy in 2000 established its communications business, Dynegy Global Communications, which is engaged in providing network solutions and connectivity to wholesale customers worldwide.
-Further information can be found on its website – www.dynegy.com.
+Dynegy Inc. is a Fortune 100 company headquartered in Houston and was formed in 1985.
+It is one of the world’s premier energy merchants and power generator in North America, the United Kingdom and Continental Europe Further information can be found on its website – www.dynegy.com.

-What is ChevronTexaco’s relationship to this deal?
+What is Chevron Texaco’s relationship to this deal?

 ChevronTexaco owns approximately 26 percent of Dynegy’s outstanding common stock.
-ChevronTexaco will invest $1.5 billion in Dynegy immediately and an additional $1billion at the closing of the merger.
+Chevron Texaco will invest $1.5 billion in Dynegy immediately and an additional $1billion at the closing of the merger.

 What are Dynegy's plans for EES?
 Will they sell it?

-EES is a strategic component of Dynegy’s growth strategy and at this time there are no plans to sell.
+EES is a strategic component of Dynegy’s growth strategy and at this time there are no plans to sell the business.

 What is the status of Enron’s financial situation?

-As you may have also read, based on current information, Enron has restated its earnings dating back to 1997 as a result of certain off-balance sheet entities associated with our former CFO.
+As you may have read, based on current information, I would not go backwards but reaffirm our liquidity and strength moving forward to support their business.
+What they want is confidence..
 These issues in no way affect our commitments to our customers and our ongoing development of new products.

 Has Dynegy completed due diligence?
 Are they satisfied that the potential exposure is manageable?

-Dynegy has completed significant due diligence and there is no due diligence out as such.
-Dynegy was fully aware of the matters reported recently with respect to certain financial statement restatements and related party transactions.
+Dynegy has completed significant due diligence, but more will continue through this process. .
+Nevertheless, Dynegy was comfortable enough with the details provided to date and has chosen to proceed with the merger.
+(We really shouldn’t talk for them!!!.).

 Does Dynegy have any retail commercial and industrial customers?